goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

-:negative_squared_cross_mark: **Otherwise:** A deployment just failed, a test named “Add product” failed.
+❌ **Otherwise:** A deployment just failed, a test named “Add product” failed.
 Does this tell you what exactly is malfunctioning?

 <br/>